Salt adds balance

 Internal communication was an important way of conveying the Tata philosophy and values.
 All 125 staff were kept up to date about progress through written communications, workshops and open-forum meetings.
 Employee representatives formed working groups to ensure involvement throughout the planning and implementation phases.
 Feedback was encouraged throughout.

-With the integration complete the focus is on capturing the commercial benefits the extended product portfolio offers.
-Managing director Martin Ashcroft explains: “British Salt plays a major part of the future of the business as it will open up new and complementary markets.”
+With the integration complete, the focus is on capturing the commercial benefits the extended product portfolio offers.
+Managing director Martin Ashcroft explains, “British Salt plays a major part of the future of the business, as it will open up new and complementary markets.”

-Sodium bicarbonate, a core product for TCE, is supplied to the food industry and there is potential for synergy between the salt and bicarbonate sales teams to cross sell a range of TCE products.
+Sodium bicarbonate, a core product for TCE, is supplied to the food industry, and there is potential for synergy between the salt and bicarbonate sales teams to cross-sell a range of TCE products.

 The integration is also safeguarding the supply side of the business and bringing potential for new business development.

 Manufacturing soda ash requires large quantities of brine.
-TCE now has access to significant mineral reserves to make brine as part of the salt manufacturing process.
+TCE now has access to significant mineral reserves to make brine a part of the salt manufacturing process.
 This presents opportunities for the business to become self-sufficient with improved control over its supply chain.